congma/lru_ng/doc/source/api-reference.rst

    Return a tuple of integers, *(hits, misses)*, that provides feedback on the :class:`LRUDict` :ref:`hit/miss information <hits-and-misses:hits and misses>`.

-The specific type of the return value (named :class:`LRUDictStats`) is a built-in "struct sequence", similar to named-tuple classes created by Python :func:`collections.namedtuple`.
+   .. note:: On CPython >= 3.8, The specific type of the return value (named
+             :class:`LRUDictStats`) is a built-in "struct sequence" (a subclass of :class:`tuple`), similar to named-tuple classes created by Python :func:`collections.namedtuple`.
 As such, it also supports accessing the fields by the attributes :code:`.hits` and :code:`.misses` respectively.

    .. warning:: The numerical values are stored as C :code:`unsigned long`
                 internally and may wrap around to zero if overflown.